Last updated: May 2026

 - Configuring the aircraft

-Well, before you reach the airport.
+Well before you reach the airport.

-Start thinking about your approach at least 80–100 nautical miles out.
+A good rule is to start thinking about your approach at least 80–100 nautical miles out.

-Be at the right altitude
+Be at the Right Altitude

 This is the big one.